alanspace/Grant-Seeker-AI/README.md

 While this prototype demonstrates our core vision, we have a clear roadmap for future development:

-*   **Expanded Grant Sources:** Integrate directly with major grant databases like GrantStation and Foundation Directory Online via their APIs.
+*   **Expanded Grant Sources:** Integrate directly with major grant databases via their APIs.
-*   **Budgeting Agent:** Introduce a new agent that helps users draft a budget justification section based on their project details.
+*   **Budgeting Agent:** Introduce a new agent that helps users draft a budget justification section.
-*   **Feedback & Revision Loop:** Allow users to provide feedback on the generated text, which the Writer Agent can use to revise and improve the draft.
+*   **Feedback & Revision Loop:** Allow users to provide feedback on the generated text, which the Writer Agent can use to revise the draft.

-*   **Analytics Dashboard:** Provide users with insights into the types of grants they are most often matched with and their application success rates.
+## 8. Acknowledgements

+We would like to extend a special thank you to **Ujjwal Ruhal** for his valuable contributions during the initial UI conceptualization phase of this project.